auttaja/gommand/docs/commands.md

    - `Default`: The value the argument will have if the user does not provide another argument (not in the case of an error from the argument transformer).
 Note that similarly to `Optional`, this either has to be at the end of the argument list of be followed by other `Optional` or `Default` arguments.
 - `Middleware`: An array of [middleware](./middleware.md) which only applies to this specific command.
 - `Category`: Allows you to set a [category](./categories.md) for your command.
+- `Cooldown`: The cooldown interface for this command.
+You should keep this as nil if you don't want a cooldown.
 - `CommandAttributes`: A generic interface which you can use for whatever you want.

 ## `CommandInterface`